 According to Inhabitat, the project could grow to 2 MW in size — which is comparable to a 10-acre field of solar panels — turning North America’s tallest building into a huge urban vertical solar farm.
 This will depend on what the return on investment is for this experimental technology.

-The project is collaboration between the tower’s owner and Pythagoras Solar, with offices in California, Israel and Taiwan.
-The new PVGUs use a hybrid technology that lays typical monocrystalline silicon solar cell horizontally between two layers of glass to form an individual tile.
+The project is a collaboration between the tower’s owner and Pythagoras Solar, with offices in California, Israel and Taiwan.
+The new PVGUs use a hybrid technology that lays typical monocrystalline silicon solar cells horizontally between two layers of glass to form an individual tile.
 An internal plastic reflective prism directs angled sunlight onto the solar cells but allows diffuse daylight and horizontal light through, providing natural light inside.

-“We are excited to launch this pilot with Pythagoras Solar’s leading-edge solar window solutions as a test for not only the energy savings that can be achieved, but the potential they represent to actually generate power through the sun,” said John Huston, Executive Vice President of American Landmark Properties, one of the ownership partners of Willis Tower.
+“We are excited to launch this pilot with Pythagoras Solar’s leading-edge solar window solutions as a test for not only the energy savings that can be achieved but the potential they represent to actually generate power through the sun,” said John Huston, Executive Vice President of American Landmark Properties, one of the ownership partners of Willis Tower.